 A: Unless your investment is held in a qualified tax-exempt account or we designate certain distributions as capital gain dividends, distributions that you receive generally will be taxed as ordinary income to the extent they are from current or accumulated earnings and profits.
 The portion of your distribution in excess of current and accumulated earnings and profits is considered a return of capital for U.S. federal income tax purposes and will reduce the tax basis of your investment, rather than result in current tax, until your basis is reduced to zero.
 Return of capital distributions made to you in excess of your tax basis in our common shares will be treated as sales proceeds from the sale of our common shares for U.S. federal income tax purposes.
 Distributions we designate as capital gain dividends are generally taxable at long-term capital gains rates for U.S. federal income tax purposes.
-However, because each investorøs tax considerations are different, we recommend that you consult with your tax advisor.
-You also should review the section of this offering circular entitled õU.S.
-Federal Income Tax Considerations,ö including for a discussion of the special rules applicable to distributions in redemption of shares and liquidating distributions.
+However, because each investor sax considerations are different, we recommend that you consult with your tax advisor.
+You also should review the section of this offering circular entitled sapplicable to distributions in redemption of shares and liquidating distributions.